Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Holding grudges

-5. Personality Disorders
+5. Personality Disorders Following a TBI

 Some people may develop personality disorders after TBIs.
 A personality disorder is a mental health condition involving disruptive thinking and behavior patterns.

-6. Executive Dysfunction
+6. TBI and Executive Dysfunction

 Executive dysfunction is a behavioral symptom that makes it challenging to manage thoughts, emotions, and actions.
 Symptoms might include: